aboyalejandro/cdc-logical-replication-tutorial/README.md

 ## ✅ Check with queries (Target):

 Validate the CDC is OK on the Target/Subscriber side.
-You should see the listed subscription and the released changes in real-time on each table:
+You should see the listed subscription:

 ```sql
 select * from pg_subscription;
 ```
-Count rows after inserts or deletes:
+Count rows after running `INSERT` or `DELETE` in real-time:

 ```sql
 select count(*) from products;
 select count(*) from user_profiles;
 select count(*) from transactions;
 ```
-Validate updates:
+Validate after `UPDATE`:

 ```sql
 select max(updated_at) from products;